 Overall, security software should have no difficulty detecting Akira ransomware.
 The samples contain easily recognizable strings suitable for static detection; they rely on documented APIs that generate rich telemetry; they follow a predictable pattern of actions that should undoubtedly raise alerts.
 Akira tries to erase volume shadow copies, traverses the disk while overwriting and renaming files to a predefined extension, creates templated ransom notes, and abuses Restart Manager API.
 All these behaviors are possible and easy to cover with runtime detection.

-For more information about collecting traces of Akira, check out next week's blog post.
-We'll be sharing Restart Manager Artifacts, a forensic tool we developed that can capture the state of the Restart Manager database on Windows systems.
-Subscribe below to receive notifications each time a new blog is released.
+To help with collecting traces of Akira, we created Restart Manager Artifacts, a forensic tool that can capture the state of the Restart Manager database on Windows systems.
+For full details and to try the tool for yourself, check out the page below.